JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 if something is not working as expected.

-**This has happened with real customers!** It's quite confusing if you expect something to happen but it doesn't and you don't see any error messages.
+**This has happened with real customers!** It's quite confusing if you expect something to happen but it doesn't, and you don't see any error messages.

 Therefore, as a reminder for myself, I have this in my deployment scripts: